starsg123/so-question/README.md

 ## Instructions

-* Screenshot the webpage wit your Stack Overflow question posted
+* Screenshot the webpage with your Stack Overflow question posted
 * Fork this repository to your account
 * Upload the file to this repository using upload button in the top right
 * Commit your change and create a pull requst to push the file back to this repository, label your commit "FIRST NAME LAST NAME"